QuTech-Delft/cQASM-spec/docs/language_specification/statements/bit_register_declaration_statement.md

         b[1] = measure q[1]
         ```

-The individual bits of a bit register can be referred to by their register index, _e.g._ in the example of the _Bit register declaration_, the statement `breg[0] = measure q[0]` indicates that the measurement outcome is stored at the bit located at index `0` of the bit register `breg`.
+The individual bits of a bit register can be referred to by their register index,
+_e.g._ in the example of the _Bit register declaration_,
+the statement `b[0] = measure q[0]` indicates that the measurement outcome is stored at the bit located at index `0` of the bit register `b`.
 Note that in the case of a single bit, the bit is referred to through its identifier, not through a register index.